Tom Brady vs. Patrick Mahomes: All-time QB matchups, records, stats

 RELATED: 2022 Sunday Night Football Schedule: TV channel, live stream info, NFL schedule

-For all your NFL jersey and gear needs ahead of the 2022 season, click here!
+For all your NFL jersey and gear needs during the 2022 season, click here!

 How to watch Sunday Night Football on Peacock: